Additional Features

 <script src="https://cdn.jsdelivr.net/npm/pixi-live2d-display/dist/extra.min.js"></script>

-Then, access it from PIXI.live2d.HitAreaFrames.
+Then, access it from PIXI.live2d.HitAreaFrames

-Loading model from uploaded files (experimental)
+Loading model from uploaded files (experimental)¶

-Live2DModel can be created from an array of Files.
-Each File must have a webkitRelativePath property that represents relative path of the file.
+can be created from an array of File

-You can get the Files from a directory picker:
+You can get the File

 <input type="file" id="filepicker" webkitdirectory multiple />